 Other than the ODF, there are two other salient factors that have come into play to produce conditions for favorable employment opportunities for PWDs.

-The modest growth forecast this year in tandem with stricter singapore work visa requirements has created a tighter labor market in Singapore.
+The modest growth forecast this year in tandem with stricter Singapore work visa requirements has created a tighter labor market in Singapore.
 This then meant that entrepreneurs who form a Singapore company have had to source internally and draw more elderly, women and PWDs to the workforce.

 It is not surprising to take note of the fact that organizations have been reporting an increase in the number of PWDs who have successfully been absorbed by various industries.